zanesterling/rts/LOG.md

 # Development log

+## 2024-02-26
+Today I just made a tiny improvement: if you can't pathfind to a location, move directly towards it instead.
+Otherwise having a melt-brain day again.

 ## 2024-02-25
 Today I did some refactoring, so now it's a bit harder to trip up when doing coordinate space conversions.
 Basically just made a couple more helper